Skip to main content

 rTMS (Repetitive Transcranial Magnetic Stimulation)

 The most common form of TMS therapy, delivering repeated magnetic pulses to a specific brain target.
-Distinguished from single-pulse TMS used primarily in diagnostic and research settings.

 S